huuthuan-nguyen/deepcode/_posts/2022-08-05-flutter-animation-with-animated-builder.md

 ---
 layout: post
-title:  "Flutter animations with Animation Builder"
+title:  "Flutter animations with Animated Builder"
 author: kean
 categories: [ Flutter, animation, builder ]
 image: assets/images/9.jpg
 ---
 We can implement animations with controller and animation widget, but there is better way to implement animation which allow you to create a complex animations that requires a widget and builder function.
-In this post, I will show you how to implement an animation in Flutter using Animation Builder
+In this post, I will show you how to implement an animation in Flutter using Animated Builder

 1. First create an animation controller to control animation duration
 ```dart